 All addictive disorders affect the reward areas of the brain.
 This means that the ability to choose whether or not to use and intoxicating substance – when or how much – is no longer under the control of the individual.

-When a person is in the grips of an active addiction, their best chance of a successful recovery is with professional help from trained addiction specialists in a properly-accredited drug/alcohol rehab facility.
+When a person is in the grips of active addiction, their best chance of a successful recovery is with professional help from trained addiction specialists in a properly-accredited drug/alcohol rehab facility.

 Through a combination of medication, individual counseling, peer group therapy, behavioral modification, and ongoing support, the disease of addiction is addressed on multiple levels until a person can better manage their condition.